HISTORY OF MAIDEN CASTLE

-Maiden Castle is the largest and most complex Iron Age hillfort in Britain.
-Its vast multiple ramparts enclose an area the size of 50 football pitches, and the site was home to several hundred people in the Iron Age (80 BC–AD 43).
+Maiden Castle is one of the largest and most complex Iron Age hillforts in Britain.
+Its vast multiple ramparts enclose an area the size of 50 football pitches, and the site was home to several hundred people in the Iron Age (800 BC–AD 43).
 Excavations in the 1930s and 1980s have shed much light on the development of the hilltop, from its origins as a Neolithic enclosure over 6,000 years ago, through many centuries of modification during the Iron Age, to the building of a Romano-British temple here.

 The impressive Iron Age hillfort of Maiden Castle was not the first monument on the hilltop.
 Excavations have discovered a complex sequence of occupation, beginning over 6,000 years ago.

 In the early Neolithic period, the hilltop was cleared of woodland and an oval enclosure of two segmented ditches was built on the eastern plateau.
 This causewayed enclosure, so-called because of the gaps between the ditches, was one of the earliest types of monuments in Britain.

 Finds from excavations suggest that the enclosure was a symbolic space where people gathered to carry out specialised activities such as flint axe production.